Kurtzcx/app-dev/README.md

 ##Hey there
 ###This is my first repository.
 So my these are favorite series
-1 Angel Genesis Evangelion
+1 Vinland saga
 2 Attack on Titan
-3 Eminence in Shadow
+3 Neon Genesis Evangelion